adrian-lison/EpiSewer-study/README.md

 *Code version: v1.1.1*

-This repository contains the code, data, and analysis scripts of the study "Robust real-time estimation of pathogen transmission dynamics from wastewater".
+This repository contains the code, data, and analysis scripts of the study "Real-time estimation of pathogen transmission dynamics from wastewater".
 The code can be used to reproduce the results and figures in the paper.

 The repository is structured as follows: